 where DVA has accepted a claim for treatment for those conditions.

-Treatment, but not disability pension, for any unidentified condition that arises within 15 years of an eligible period of service is available to all veterans, members of the Defence Force, or peacekeepers with an eligible period of service.
+Treatment for any unidentified condition that arises within 15 years of an eligible period of service is available to all veterans, members of the Defence Force, or peacekeepers with an eligible period of service.
 The treatment is available once the application is approved by the Repatriation Commission and a White Card is issued.
 Treatment coverage continues until the condition is diagnosed and a decision is then made as to whether the now identified condition is service related or not.
-Disability pension is then paid and treatment continued for those identified conditions accepted as service related.
+Treatment is continued for those identified conditions accepted as service related.
 Treatment ceases for those rejected as service related.